gitlabhq/gitlabhq/doc/administration/custom_hooks.md

 Custom Git hooks won't be replicated to secondary nodes if you use [GitLab Geo](geo/replication/index.md)

 Git natively supports hooks that are executed on different actions.
-Examples of server-side git hooks include pre-receive, post-receive, and update.
+Examples of server-side Git hooks include pre-receive, post-receive, and update.
 See [Git SCM Server-Side Hooks][hooks] for more information about each hook type.

-As of gitlab-shell version 2.2.0 (which requires GitLab 7.5+), GitLab administrators can add custom git hooks to any GitLab project.
+As of GitLab Shell version 2.2.0 (which requires GitLab 7.5+), GitLab administrators can add custom Git hooks to any GitLab project.

 ## Create a custom Git hook for a repository

 Server-side Git hooks are typically placed in the repository's `hooks` subdirectory.
-In GitLab, hook directories are symlinked to the gitlab-shell `hooks` directory for ease of maintenance between gitlab-shell upgrades.
+In GitLab, hook directories are symlinked to the GitLab Shell `hooks` directory for ease of maintenance between GitLab Shell upgrades.
 Custom hooks are implemented differently, but the behavior is exactly the same once the hook is created.
 Follow the steps below to set up a custom hook for a
 repository: